themanyone/crap/README.md

 them.
 It is good programming practice to maintain separation by not "hard coding" important data and resources into the source.

 **Includes.** Like C, Crap programs `#include <stdio.h>` if they want to print to, or read from, consoles or files in a standard way.
-See `test2.crap` for a demo that uses `"asprintf.h"` for string and array manipulation.
+See `test2.crap` for a demo that uses `asprintf.h` for string and array manipulation.
+Tinycc supports c11 _Generic() types, so include `print.h` for a type-aware print function.
+If the include is useful, copy it to `/usr/local/include`

 **Expand `main` and return.** The optional `main` macro, when it occurs all by itself, expands to `int main(int argc, char **argv, char**